saleem-hadad/zino/README.md

 The **Pin** class used in many different other classes to handle the process of assigning the pin either ```Output```, ```Input``` or ```InputWithPullUp``` resister.

 The reason for using Pin class instead of the pin number as Arduino library uses is first for educational purpose where the students can get a clue of the register concept and also to make the code very clean and organised.
-However, the library also supports the pin number method if still like it!
+However, the library also supports the pin number method if you still like it!

 ```c
 #include <Pin.h>